Introduction

 Stools:

-Stools are space-saving and easy to store, making them suitable for tiny offices with limited room.
-However, they may not be the most comfortable option for extended work periods, so consider this if you need occasional seating and don’t work from home full time.
+However, they may not be the most comfortable option for extended work periods.
+Consider this if you need occasional seating and don’t work from home full time.

 Here's our Cabin tiny house design with a temporary workspace and dinging table with stools.